Gomorrah (TV series): Season 2 (2016)

 Following his escape from prison, Pietro realizes that his stay in Naples will be short-lived, and promptly flees to Cologne, leaving the clan in the hands of Malammore and the rest of the members that aided his escape.
 He also plots to seek vengeance on the people who ambushed Gennaro, who survived his shooting.
 Ciro, meanwhile, forms an alliance with Conte, at the expense of his relationship with his wife, Debora.

 A year later, Gennaro is healed from his injuries and reunites with his father in Germany, where they align with the Avitabiles.
 After an arms deal goes awry, Pietro becomes wary of his power waning, and decides to return to Naples alone to resume control of the clan.
 Ciro and other members of Conte's clan encounter trouble with Conte, disliking his aims at creating a monopoly and gaining absolute power.
 They then devise a successful scheme to kill him.
 Pietro views this as the perfect opportunity to exact revenge, taking advantage of the disjointed clan by murdering several of them.
 Ciro learns of Pietro's return, and wishes to negotiate a settlement.
 Malammore's niece, Patrizia, informs Ciro that he will only be able to negotiate with Gennaro.
 Wary of a potential ambush, Ciro goes to Giuseppe, a mutual friend of his and Gennaro's, to act as guarantor during their negotiations.
 Gennaro eventually accepts the settlement conditions set by Ciro, which infuriates Pietro.
 Gennaro explains killing Ciro would have caused a war without any boundaries and expresses his wish to focus on business.

 Pietro rejects the settlement, and continues to wage war, revealing to Patrizia that he wishes to defeat his son for undermining him.
 He is also suspicious of Patrizia's loyalties.
 After violently killing another member of the clan, he plants evidence to make it appear as though the murder was a result of in-house betrayal.
 In-fighting then becomes rife within the clan.
 However, after failing to subvert another member, Ciro learns of the true murderer and informs Gennaro.
 After Pietro murders Ciro's daughter, Ciro decides to murder Pietro.
 Disgusted by his father's actions, while also wishing to raise his son, named Pietro after his grandfather, in a world without in-fighting or violence, Gennaro agrees and informs Ciro of Pietro's whereabouts.
-Ciro murders Pietro at the Savastano family plot.
+Ciro murders Pietro at the Savastano family burial plot.